ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

       Revealer: 1
       Energize: 1
     locations:
-      Master Sword Pedestal: 2
+      - Master Sword Pedestal
-      Boss Relic 1: 2
+      - Boss Relic 1
     world: true
+    count: 2
 ```
 1. This block has a 50% chance to occur, and if it does will place either the Empire Orb or Radiant Orb on another player's
 Starter Chest 1 and removes the chosen item from the item pool.
 2. This block will always trigger and will place the player's swords, bow, magic meter, strength upgrades, and hookshots
 in their own dungeon major item chests.
 3. This block will always trigger and will lock boss relics on the bosses.
-4. This block has an 80% chance of occuring and when it does will place all but 1 of the items randomly among the four
+4. This block has an 80% chance of occurring and when it does will place all but 1 of the items randomly among the four
 locations chosen here.
-6. This block will always trigger and will attempt to place Levitate, Revealer and Energize into up to two other player's Master Sword Pedestals, and up to two Boss Relic 1 locations.
-If there were fewer than two Slay the Spire games or fewer than two A Link to the Past games, some of these items could fail to place.
+6. This block will always trigger and will attempt to place a random 2 of Levitate, Revealer and Energize into other players' Master Sword Pedestals or Boss Relic 1 locations.

 ## Boss Plando
 As this is currently only supported by A Link to the Past instead of explaining here please refer to the